How To Stop Cutting Across The Golf Ball

 As a side note, we’d recommend using tees to start with to ensure no damage is done in the event of any mishaps.

-Over time, the benefits from honing this move will be plentiful.
-For one, it will improve the quality of your strike, which in turn will increase your swing speed, ball speed and therefore distance.
+Over time, the benefits of honing this move will be plentiful.
+For one, it will improve the quality of strike and allow you to get more power in your golf swing, which will also lead to increased ball speed and distance.